MuteBard/ImageOutlineExporter/readme.md

 # ImageOutliner

-## Takes an image and gives you the coordinates of the outlines in several csv files
+## Takes an image and gives you the coordinates of the outlines in several csv files to be fed into blender

 ## Commands
 `npm install -g browserify`